The Best Bathroom Fans for Spaces Big and Small

 When shopping for a bathroom fan, you’ll find a wide variety of options at every price point, from bare-bones models to high-end fans that come with built-in lighting, heaters, and motion sensors.
 To understand the ins and outs, continue on for our guide to the best bathroom fans out there:

-- BEST FOR SMALL BATHROOMS: Delta BreezSlim Bathroom Fan
+- BEST FOR SMALL BATHS: Delta BreezSlim Bathroom Fan

-- BEST FOR MID-SIZE BATHROOMS: Akicon Ultra Quiet Bathroom Fan with LED Light
+- BEST FOR MID-SIZE BATHS: Akicon Ultra Quiet Bathroom Fan with LED Light

-- BEST FOR LARGE BATHROOMS: BV Ultra-Quiet Bathroom Fan
+- BEST FOR LARGE BATHS: BV Ultra-Quiet Bathroom Fan

-- BEST FOR CHILLY BATHROOMS: Delta Electronics BreezRadiance Heater/Fan/Light Combo
+- BEST FOR CHILLY BATHS: Delta Electronics BreezRadiance Heater/Fan/Light Combo

-- BEST BUDGET PICK: Broan 688 Bathroom Exhaust Fan
+- BEST VALUE: Broan 688 Bathroom Exhaust Fan

-- BEST SPLURGE PICK: Panasonic WhisperSense Fan with Motion and Humidity Sensing
+- BEST SPLURGE: Panasonic WhisperSense Fan with Motion and Humidity Sensing